samarthdd/GW-proxy/OVAs-creation/create_export_import_wordpress_site.md

 * Shut down the machine
 * Open the controller machine (Or from your local machine, just the controller machine speed the things up)
-* Run the following command to export the VM with OVA extension, it will be exported in your current working directory.
+* Run the following command to export the VM with OVA extension (change to corresponding ESXI IP/URL and VM name), it will be exported in your current working directory.

 Note: the username and password to be provided here are the initial ESXI server credentials